 Overview

-The environment to be withstood by a joint should be considered very carefully before specifying the development test programme.
+It is important to consider very carefully the environment to be withstood by a joint before specifying the development test programme.
 In general, higher loads are applied to the structure while it is in a benign environment, whereas lower loads are applied whilst there are extremes of temperature and temperature gradient.
-The effects of such temperatures and temperature gradients should be investigated during the testing, especially if dissimilar materials are involved.
-Care should be taken to ensure that the joint is loaded in a manner compatible with the real application.
+It is important that the effects of such temperatures and temperature gradients are investigated during the testing, especially if dissimilar materials are involved, and care is taken to ensure that the joint is loaded in a manner compatible with the real application.

-The following paragraphs describe the most important categories of benign environment tests.
+The following sections describe the most important categories of benign environment tests.

 Load - Deflection

-A load - deflection curve will provide knowledge on the following:
+A load - deflection curve can provide knowledge on the following:

 Stiffness of the joint